PMoscova89/TheSolution/README.md

 - Practice filling out the `BlankSolution` class first (the comments guide you step-by-step).
 - When you’re ready, check your answer against the `Solution` class.
 - Rinse and repeat for as many problems as you want!
+- (More problems on the way.
+If I got it wrong during a stressful technical interview.
+I put it here)
 ---

 ## Contributions